Bigger, Brighter Smiles - Caring for your child's teeth

 The Infant and Toddler Forum have produced a guide on protecting toddlers from tooth decay.

-Download, Protecting toddlers from tooth decay, Guidance & Tips for Parents [PDF] (Little people's plate)
+Download, Protecting toddlers from tooth decay, Guidance & Tips for Parents [PDF] (Little people's plate).

-Get into a bedtime teeth brushing routine with Brush, Book and Bed (Health for Under5's)
+Get into a bedtime teeth brushing routine with Brush, Book and Bed (Health for Under5's).

-Last updated: 19 March 2026
+Last updated: 12 May 2026